jbush001/NyuziProcessor/hardware/README.md

 increase it, change the parameter MAX_BLOCK_DEVICE_SIZE in testbench/sim_sdmmc.sv

-The amount of RAM available in the Verilog simulator is hard coded to 16MB.
+The amount of RAM available in the testbench is hard coded to 16MB.
 To alter it, change MEM_SIZE in testbench/verilator_tb.sv.

 The simulator exits when all threads halt by writing to the appropriate control